Equipment Equipment — Can You Leave Pool Vacuum On All Night? Safe Operating Guide

 Which Pool Vacuum Types Are Safe for Overnight Use

-Robotic Pool Cleaners (Best Choice)
+Robotic Pool Cleaners (Use With Caution Overnight)

 Suction-Side Pool Vacuums